AbidingReflection/config-env-initializer/README.md

 # config-env-initializer

-A lightweight and extensible tool for config management, schema validation, and project scaffolding.
+A lightweight, extensible Python tool for structured config management, schema validation, and project scaffolding.

+---

+## What It’s For

+`config-env-initializer` helps Python developers safely load and validate YAML configuration files using Python-defined schemas.
+It also supports placeholder enforcement, reusable custom validators, secrets management, and automated folder scaffolding — ideal for script-heavy projects, internal tools, data pipelines, and CLI workflows.

 ---